ThatSneakyCoder/ThatSneakyCoder/README.md

 <img align="center">![Github_Banner](https://user-images.githubusercontent.com/90137881/220087613-c6ffbecf-d762-4a0f-b08f-414ab680d0bf.png)</img>
 <h1 align="center">About me</h1>

-<p align="center">I'm an extremely passionate developer from India in my 2nd year of college.
+<p align="left">I'm an extremely passionate developer from India in my 2nd year of college.
 I generally like to code in Java.
 I'm always enthusiastic about cloud computing, kubernetes and a lot of other technologies like docker and jenkins.
 I find nearly every field in computer science really interesting like machine learning, data visualization, web development and much more.
 I support communities that empower others to become successful in tech.
 I also support the student community in my college and is always open to collaboration, innovation and learning in public. </p>

 <h1 align="center">Technical Skills</h1>
 <p align="center">
 <img alt="C" src="https://img.shields.io/badge/c-%2300599C.svg?&style=for-the-badge&logo=c&logoColor=white" />